joanmiespada/TrustworthinessManifesto/README.md

 As engineers, our impact is sized by our level/grade in the team.
 The career ladder is a unique document describing each level's expected impact/outcome for engineers/employees.
 This document is open to be improved for every employee after each performance review cycle.

 ### 3.4 Meritocracy
 The team is only as strong as its weakest team member.
-The willingness to learn and contribute will prevail above the results, but always is mandatory evolving and moving forward.
+The willingness to learn and contribute will prevail above the results, **but always is mandatory evolving and moving forward**.
 We’ve enabled two tools for that purpose: feedback and self-demanding.

-> Golden rule: `use feedback to reward outstanding people's performance and poor spotlight performance`.
+> Golden rule: `We're using the feedback to reward outstanding people's performance and spotlighting poor performance`.

 ### 3.5 Feedback as often as possible
-Team members are committed to providing feedback as often as possible: each pull request, monthly and quarterly reviews and whatever documentation be created (e.g. RFCs, tech reviews, surveys and so on).
-Feedback will be honest, time-framed, based on evidence, emphasising the outstanding actions/results as rewards and spotlighting the weakness as a new way for new upcoming training.
+Team members are committed to providing feedback as often as possible: each pull request, monthly and quarterly reviews and whatever documentation be created (e.g. RFCs, tech reviews, surveys and so on). **Feedback will be honest, time-framed, based on evidence, emphasising the outstanding actions/results as rewards and spotlighting the weakness as a new way for new upcoming training**.

 > Golden rule: `Give feedback in the same way you’d like your teammates to give to you`.

 ### 3.6 Self-demanding
 Team members will be self-demanding.
-We don't care what other teammates do and want to ensure we’re doing our best every week.
+We don't care what other teammates do and want to ensure we’re doing our best every week. **We don't accept vanilla people or vanilla habits**.

 > Golden rule: `We’ll track our delivery in our own diary, and we’ll compare it against our career ladder to understand if we’re performing as the company expects.
 We'll do this check weekly.
-Also, it will be as input document for performance reviews`.
+Also, it will be as input document for performance reviews' self-assessment`.

 ### 3.7 Performance reviews
 The team will enable at least two performance reviews per year.
 The final purpose is to compare an individual's commitment and delivery against the career ladder.
 Because we know every team member is unique and different, we aren't going to compare people to each other.
 The line manager will manage the performance review.